-Pour enough olive oil into a large, deep sided pot (with a lid) to coat the bottom (4-5 tablespoons).
+Pour enough olive oil into a large, deep-sided pot (with a lid) to coat the bottom (4-5 tablespoons).
 Heat over medium-high heat until the oil is hot, but not smoking.
 Add enough meat to fit comfortably in a single layer.
-Brown on all sides, turning often, about 4-5 minutes.
+Brown on all sides, often turning, about 4-5 minutes.
 Using a slotted spoon, remove the meat to a platter lined with paper towels to drain.
 Repeat with remaining meat, adding more olive oil as needed.

 While the meat is cooking, heat 3 tablespoons oil in large, heavy skillet over medium-high heat.
 Sauté celery, carrots, onion and herbs de Provence until slightly softened.
 Set aside.

 Heat 2 tablespoons olive oil in a medium skillet over medium-high heat.
 Sauté mushrooms until lightly browned (4-6 minutes).
 Set aside.